Description du projet

 Quelles sont les particularités de ce projet?

 The project is very innovative, as no such educational tool exists on the market or in the research field.
-This project will create an environment that is unique in education and that will extend a new educational field that is critical for our society.
+This project created an environment that is unique in education and that will extend a new educational field that is critical for our society.

 The project is also extremely creative as it involves a very broad set of technologies, from software to paper, and a wide range of possible approaches.
 We face an open field similar to that explored through gamification of development tools.